geonda/RIXS.phonons/docs/source/quickstart/index.md

 model.run()
 ```

-Now let's create the experiment.
-At the very least you have to specify the  path to file  with exp data.
+If you want to add an experiment, you have to specify the path to file with experimental data.

 ```python
 exp = workspace.experiment(file = 'test_data.csv', name= ' test')
 ```

-To visualize everything you can create vitem and list the models and experiment objects that you would like to compare.
+To visualize everything you can create vitem and list all models and experiment objects that you would like to compare.
 Feel free to use matplotlib library's methods to customize resulting figure.

 ```python